apache/incubator-weex-site/docs/guide/use-vue-in-weex.md

 The style sheet and CSS rules in managed by Weex js framework and native render engines.
 It would be very difficult and unnecessary to implement the whole CSSOM spec and support all CSS rules.

 For performance reasons, **Weex only support single class selector currently, and only support a subset of CSS Rules**.
-Please refer to *[common styles](../wiki/common-styles.html)* and *[text styles](../wiki/text-styles.html)* for more details.
+Please refer to *[common styles](../docs/styles/common-styles.html)* and *[text styles](../docs/styles/text-styles.html)* for more details.

-On Weex, styles are *[scoped](https://vue-loader.vuejs.org/en/features/scoped-css.html)* by force for each Vue component.
+In Weex, styles are *[scoped](https://vue-loader.vuejs.org/en/features/scoped-css.html)* by force for each Vue component.

 ### Events

-Event bubbling and capturing are not supported in Weex currently, therefore, [event modifiers](https://vuejs.org/v2/guide/events.html#Event-Modifiers) such as `.prevent`, ` .capture`, `.stop`, ` .self` are not supported on Weex native components.
+Event bubbling and capturing are not supported in Weex currently, therefore, [event modifiers](https://vuejs.org/v2/guide/events.html#Event-Modifiers) such as `.prevent`, `.capture`, `.stop`, `.self` are not supported on Weex native components.

 Moreover, the [keyboard event modifiers](https://vuejs.org/v2/guide/events.html#Key-Modifiers) and [system modifier keys](https://vuejs.org/v2/guide/events.html#System-Modifier-Keys), such as `.enter`, `.tab`, `.ctrl`, `.shift` mostly are meaningless on mobile device, which are also not supported in Weex.